toitware/artemis-releases/README.md

 The flash command automatically sets the flashed device as the default, so that other device commands don't need to pass in a device flag.

+If the flashing doesn't work you might still end up with a provisioned identity, that isn't used.
+We will improve this situation, but for now don't worry about it.

+You can use the usual monitoring tools (like `jag monitor`) to watch the output of the device.

 ### Update
 Similar to 'flash' the update command also takes a specification file.
 It can take a device-id flag, but most of the time you just use the default ID that was either set